rpendleton/lc3-2048/README.md

 	+--------------------------+
 	```

-	After starting the simulator and loading the object file,
+	After starting the simulator and loading the object file, pressing `c` will
-	pressing "c" will start the program.
-The game takes advantage of ANSI
+	start the program.
+The game takes advantage of ANSI terminal features, so if
-	terminal features, so if you're using a *nix operating system, make sure to
+	you're using a *nix operating system, make sure to press `y` when prompted.
-	press "y" when prompted.
-Otherwise, press "n" to avoid seeing garbage
+	Otherwise, press `n` to avoid seeing garbage escape sequences.
-	escape sequences.

 [1]: http://highered.mheducation.com/sites/0072467509/student_view0/lc-3_simulator.html
 [2]: http://brew.sh/